-In backing education provider Institut Aurora, XSML Capital, the Amsterdam-headquartered private equity fund manager, is making its maiden investment for its Africa Rivers Fund.
+In backing education provider Institut Aurora, XSML Capital, the Amsterdam-headquartered private equity fund manager, is making its maiden investment for its African Rivers Fund.
 The fund, which has a hard cap of $65 million, held a $45 million first close in February this year, attracting commitments from a number of development finance institutions.

 The deal is a follow-on investment for XSML, which originally invested in Institut Aurora through its first fund, the Central Africa SME Fund, shortly after the education firm was launched in 2012.
 Institut Aurora offers nursery, primary and secondary education to the people of Kinshasa and the new capital will be used to support the expansion of the school’s intake from 500 pupils to a planned 1,500 pupils and build new premises.